In this article

 Need ongoing encouragement?
 Now and then, revisit the day that you decided to start a business.
 What motivated you?
 How did it feel?
 Write down what you remember and use the resulting energy from that day to jumpstart your proverbial engine.

 Small-business owners have big goals.
 Are your progressing?
 Take stock of your goals and write down any specific actions that you can take to reach them faster.
-If you can’t remember your initial goals, take a look at your business plan.
+If you can’t remember your initial goals, take a look at your Pro plan.
 It’s also not too late if you never made a plan.
-A business plan is comprised of your target audience, strategies, objectives, goals, and financial projections.
+A Pro plan is comprised of your target audience, strategies, objectives, goals, and financial projections.
 It’s a helpful tool to have before starting a business, but can help grow an existing one, too.
-Business plans keep your planning and prioritization on track.
+Pro plans keep your planning and prioritization on track.

 Planning for increased productivity requires a little more work up front, but it ultimately pays off with more efficient workdays and reduced stress.
 Make today the day to start mastering your plans, rethinking your priorities, and spending time on what matters to your life outside of your job.